There comes a time when we question whether or not it is safe to use a microwave to heat certain things.

 - Ceramic plates

-- Skip the microwave and a pot or pan for heating food or drinks
+- Skip the microwave and use a pot or pan for heating food or drinks

 For the sake of your food and your health, be cautious about what you inside your microwave oven.

 Did you enjoy this guide?
-Let us know if you put Styrofoam in the microwave and your biggest safety concerns.
+Let us know in the comments below if you put Styrofoam in the microwave with your thoughts and any facts or safety concerns you have.

 How did we do?